lmw95/stayverticalpolestudio/documentation/TESTING.md

 ![](/documentation/screenshots/accessibility-contrast.png)

-* Issue: The contrast between the background colour of the Instructors section and the section h1 was not high enough.
+* Desktop & mobile: The contrast between the background colour of the Instructors section and the section h1 was not high enough.
 * Solution: I improved the contrast by making the header #FFF3B0.
 This dramatically improved the accessibility score in the second report.

 ![](/documentation/screenshots/accessibility-links.png)

-* Issue: The links did not have discernable names, which would make it harder for users of screen readers.
+* Desktop & mobile: The links did not have discernable names, which would make it harder for users of screen readers.
 * Solution: To fix this, I added aria labels to all links on the website, with help from [Stack Overflow.](https://stackoverflow.com/questions/51683761/how-to-fix-lighthouse-links-do-not-have-a-discernible-name)

 ![](/documentation/screenshots/accessibility-headers.png)

-* Issue: The header of the form sub-section in the contact section was not semantically correct.
+* Desktop & mobile: The header of the form sub-section in the contact section was not semantically correct.
 * Solution: To improve the last issue with accessibility, I changed the h3 to a h2 to correct the semantics.

 FINAL TESTING